deprecated-packages/symplify/packages/GitWrapper/README.md

 ### Prepared Subscribers

+We have also few prepared special EventSubscibers for you:

-To stream output right away, add `GitOutputStreamEventSubscriber` to your dispatcher:
+**1. To stream output right away**, add `GitOutputStreamEventSubscriber` to your dispatcher:

 ```php
 $this->eventDispatcher->addSubscriber(new GitOutputStreamEventSubscriber);
 ```

-To enabled logging, do the same with `GitLoggerEventSubscriber`:
+**2. To enabled logging** do the same with `GitLoggerEventSubscriber`:

 ```php
 $this->eventDispatcher->addSubscriber(new GitLoggerEventSubscriber);